Timberland Chillberg Insulated Review

 Our Analysis and Test Results

-The Timberland Chillberg looks a whole lot like you might expect of a boot made by Timberland, but has the bonus of including Primaloft insulation and a coated waterproof leather outer in its design.
-We like how they look like a normal work boot, and not simply like an oversized and overstuffed hiking boot, which have limited off-trail appeal.
+The Chillberg looks a whole lot like you might expect of a boot made by Timberland but has the bonus of including Primaloft insulation and a coated waterproof leather outer in its design.
+We like how they look like a normal work boot, not simply like an oversized and overstuffed hiking boot, which has limited off-trail appeal.
 Initially, they struck us as being oversized and a bit clunky when walking about, but over time we really came to appreciate the loose fit that is comfortable but not imprecise.
 The fully threaded lacing system uses a combination of d-rings and metal grommets, and while it doesn't easily cinch down to make the fit of the boot tighter, we came to understand that these boots are simply more comfortable if you leave the fit slightly loose.
 The boot comes with an insole that is a bit flimsy and rather unremarkable; it doesn't have reflective materials or extra insulation like some found in other boots.
 That said, it is easily replaceable if you feel the need.
-We also commend Timberland for using a fair amount of recycled materials in the construction, which features both inner fleece lining made of recycled plastic bottles, as well as 34% recycled rubber for the outsole.
+We also commend Timberland for using a fair amount of recycled materials in the construction, which features both inner fleece lining made of recycled plastic bottles as well as 34% recycled rubber for the outsole.

 The Chillberg adds 400g of Primaloft insulation in a thin layer stuffed inside these boots.
 We were initially quite impressed by how thin the insulation felt, comparable to boots with half as much, but eventually just enjoyed that we were wearing a thinner and lighter boot that still kept our feet warm.

 With those results in mind, we didn't expect too much out of our second warmth test, with our foot in the boot.
-However, we were pleasantly surprised that overall our feet stayed quite cozy.
+However, we were pleasantly surprised that, overall, our feet stayed quite cozy.
 We did notice a few cold spots inside the boots, especially on the heel and ankle area where the fit is looser and not as close to the foot, yet also appreciated how we could move our toes around in order to keep them warm and full of circulation.

 Made completely of treated leather, with no rubber bathtub above the sole as many winter boots are designed, we also didn't expect complete waterproofness out of this boot.
 However, we were once again surprised when it passed our water submersion test with flying colors.
 After standing in roughly five inches of freezing cold water for 10 minutes, there was not a hint of water inside these boots, and the waterproof coating meant that none soaked into the leather exteriors either.